Guzzter/CmdLineTools/README.md

 Syntax: CopyFilesMatchingDirSuffix [sourcedir] [targetdir]

+#### FileSyncher
+Util for synching files easily based on a configuration file.
+Copies or move files from one directory to another.
+Also two-way synch copying is possible.
+It is possible to keep existing files or to overwrite them with the new file.

 #### RemoveBlackListedFiles
 Removes all files matching a certain pattern.
 Patterns are managed in a XML file (see BlackList.xml)
 Options: